frenck/spook/documentation/other_features.md

   - Newly added condition
 ```

 This condition has no options.
-It passes for anything Spook cannot pin on a person: a schedule, a template, an integration acting on its own, or a run forced with the Run button.
+It passes for anything Spook cannot pin on a person: a schedule, the sun, an integration acting on its own, or a run forced with the Run button.

 "Nobody started this" is a different question from "not this particular person", which is why this condition takes no options.
 To exclude specific people, wrap [](#triggered-by-a-user) in Home Assistant's own **Not** condition: